juji-io/datalevin/doc/compress.md

 optimal binary alphabetic tree of each DBI is represented as an array of code length (byte) and an array of codes (integer).
 These two arrays are stored in meta data of the DBI in compressed from, and are also kept in memory, as they are used for encoding raw data.
-Pre-computed decoding tables [3] are used for decoding compressed data 4 bits at a time, which are computed from the stored codes during DBI initialization.
+Pre-computed decoding tables [3] are used for decoding compressed data one byte at a time, which are computed from the stored codes during DBI initialization.

 When a sub-database is initialized, it is generation zero.
 We first transact the data uncompressed in generation zero sub-database, where we collect statistics